themuffinator/Oblivion-reverse/docs/spawn_manifest_notes.md

 when a new binary is analyzed.
 The snapshot test will fail if the map drifts, making the refresh requirement explicit for contributors.

+Manual mapping approach:

+* If a `sub_1000b150("…")` literal still fails to resolve after the itemlist fallback (for example, `"Health"`), cross-reference `data_10046928` in Binary Ninja and confirm which `pickup_name` entry the runtime code expects.
+* Use the `g_items.c` itemlist to confirm the intended classname/pickup name pairing, then add an explicit alias to `SUB_1000B150_LITERAL_ALIASES` in `tools/extract_spawn_manifest.py` with the `classname` and table `index` so the resolver can be replayed deterministically during manifest generation.
+* Re-run the extractor and refresh the manifest snapshots so future changes stay anchored to the updated alias set.

 ### Target/trigger names resolved through `sub_1001ad80`